 - RDE2 Compliant – If the car is a diesel car which meets the Real Driving Emissions 2 standard (RDE2) (also known as the Euro Standard 6d emissions standard) then tick this box (in addition to ticking the ‘Diesel’ box).
-This is a new standard which has been very recently introduced and as such most diesel cars do not currently meet this standard.
+This is a new standard which has been recently introduced and as such many diesel cars do not currently meet this standard.
 You should check with the car manufacturer if you think that the car may be RDE2 compliant.

 - List price – Enter the list price of the car.
 For a full definition of what is meant by ‘list price’ please refer to Chapter 12 of HMRC 480: Expenses & Benefits Guide.